asreview/asreview/docs/source/installation.rst

 Python
 ------
 ASReview requires Python 3.8 or later.
-If you do not have Python installed, or if you have an earlier version that needs upgrading, follow these step-by-step instructions to install the latest version of `Python <https://www.python.org/downloads/>`__.
+Follow these step-by-step instructions to install the latest version of `Python <https://www.python.org/downloads/>`__.

 To verify your Python installation, open a command prompt or terminal and type